-OPPONENTS MIGHT ARGUE that the presence of the teams continues to benefit the city economically and that foregoing \$17.3 million is reasonable compared with the risk that the teams might leave the city.
+OPPONENTS MIGHT ARGUE that the presence of the teams continues to benefit the city economy and that foregoing \$44 million is reasonable compared with the risk that the teams might leave the city.
 Some also might contend that reneging on the tax exemption would add to the impression that the city is not business-friendly.
 In recent years the city has entered into agreements with the Nets, Mets, and Yankees to subsidize new facilities for each of these teams.
-These agreements have leveled the playing field in terms of public subsidies for our major league teams.
-Eliminating the property tax exemption now for Madison Square Garden would be unfair.
-OPTION: Eliminate the Manhattan Resident Parking Tax Abatement
+These agreements have leveled the playing field in terms of public subsidies.
+Given that the city's other major league teams currently benefit from public subsidies, eliminating the property tax exemption for Madison Square Garden would be unfair.

+Eliminate the Manhattan Resident Parking Tax Abatement